 Hecla’s Social Responsibility Report is a 12-page publication promoting the North Idaho mining company’s core business principles: safety, environmental stewardship, and economic development.
 View the book.

 “Inside & Outside the Box” was a presentation by helveticka founder CK Anderson, about the life and work of Spokane architect Kenneth W. Brooks, FAIA.
 Both the title and the poster design were inspired by one of Brooks’s most well-known projects, his personal residence.

-The work of Benedictine monk and iconographer Brother Claude Lane, OSB was the subject of issue no. 2 of PROOF!.
+The work of Benedictine monk and iconographer Brother Claude Lane, OSB was the subject of issue number 2 of PROOF!.
+View v2.

-The clothes came off in issue no. 3 as the living art of tattooing – and the culture that surrounds it – was examined.
+The clothes came off in issue number 3 as the living art of tattooing – and the culture that surrounds it – was examined.
+View v3.

-The Modern architecture of Swiss immigrant Moritz Kundig, FAIA, was featured in PROOF! no. 4.
+The Modern architecture of Swiss immigrant Moritz Kundig, FAIA, was featured in PROOF! number 4.
+View v4.